alextabac/AI-Heuristic-Search-algorithms-on-grid-map-with-meet-at-the-border-of-two-seperate-domains/README.md

 With this program I provide implementations for some of the known algorithms:
 A*, MM, fMM, A*+BMPX, with the heuristic FE and added my own heuristics from my research:
   FBE,  E-FBE.
-My research is still ongoing to develop a improvement to these new 2 heuristics.
-Users may test them, and develop their own.
+Researchers/Developers are encouraged to test them, and develop their own.
-Plan to add additional search algorithms:  BS*, NBS.

 The program was built with focus on object-oriented methodology.
-This allows to run exactly the algorithm class file on 2D and 3D.
+This allows to run exactly the same algorithm class file on 2D and 3D vertices.
 Also, able to provide the heuristic object to the algorithm and so, making different combinations of algorithms & heuristics.